virtualconnect/mailprotector.com/_posts/2014-06-11-eac-mailprotector-partnership.markdown

 Mike Papworth, Managing Director of EAC says, "Bringing a new Managed Service solution in to our portfolio allows us to take a new product in to our current customer base but also allows us to target new customers and markets with a world class Email Management and Security solution.
 This will provide growth via a new revenue stream but also join the reseller community offering cloud-based solutions to its customers".

-EAC Network Solutions are offering its clients a free trial of Mailprotector and will provide assistance in the set up and process of those trials to allow its customers to see the benefits of Mailprotector’s Email Security, Management and Hosting solutions. &#9688;
+EAC Network Solutions are offering its clients a free trial of Mailprotector and will provide assistance in the set up and process of those trials to allow its customers to see the benefits of Mailprotector's Email Security, Management and Hosting solutions. &#9688;

 ***